1enn0/cinemontage/README.md

 # cinemontage
-a simple bash script for creating a visual fingerprint of an entire movie, similar to "cinema redux". it is not very polished yet, so handle with care ;)
+a simple bash script for creating a visual fingerprint of an entire movie, similar to "cinema redux". it is not very polished yet, so handle with care ;) it currently only works with 16:9 video material.

 ![Demo Image](https://github.com/1enn0/cinemontage/blob/master/images/demo_tiny.jpg)